Solar Panel Cost Guide in Augusta, ME (2023 Update)

 What is the average cost of installing solar panels in Augusta?

-The initial cost is a very important factor to consider, but whether it's the most important for you depends on your goals for going solar.
-In places where rooftop space is limited, efficiency can trump the cost.
+The upfront cost is a key factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
+In cities where rooftop space is limited, efficiency can trump the cost.
 Other factors that are important to keep in mind are the quality and durability of your solar panels.

 Can you sell solar power back to the grid in Augusta?